 Immunotherapy employs the patient’s immune system to battle cancer cells.
 This particular form of targeted therapy aids the immune system’s recognition and elimination of cancer cells.

-“One of the best the lung cancer treatment plan in India may involve a combination of these therapies or one of them depending on the stage and type of lung cancer,” says Dr. Sridhar PS, a highly-skilled lung cancer specialist in India.
+“One of the best lung cancer treatment plans in India may involve a combination of these therapies or one of them depending on the stage and type of lung cancer,” says Dr. Sridhar PS, a highly-skilled lung cancer specialist in India.
 “Early diagnosis and treatment are essential for lung cancer patients to have better outcomes and a higher quality of life.”

 With his high expertise and knowledge about lung cancer, Dr. Sridhar PS is often lauded as the provider of the best lung cancer treatment in India.

 Drugs that specifically target malignant cells’ unique abnormalities are used in targeted therapy.
 These drugs target particular proteins or genes that support the growth and division of cancer cells.
 Non-small cell lung cancer (NSCLC) with particular genetic alterations is frequently treated with it.
 Drugs for targeted therapy might be administered intravenously or orally.

 Non-Small Cell Lung Cancer (NSCLC) and Small Cell Lung Cancer (SCLC) are the two main subtypes of lung cancer.
 Approximately 85% of lung cancer cases are NSCLC, the most prevalent kind.
 SCLC is less common and typically progresses more swiftly.

 The size of the tumor, whether the disease has migrated to neighboring lymph nodes, and whether it has spread to other body areas, all affect the stage of lung cancer.
 The lung cancer stages are: